-In conjunction with the climate change adaptation Guideline documents, the Province is drafting amendments to the current standing provincial Flood Hazard Management Guideline document [5], which covers all aspects of flood hazard management, including river and stream related flooding and tsunami hazards.
-The proposed amendment of this document [5], is still in the process of being defined and reviewed by the Provincial Government [6].
-The background work and recommendations described in this report are consistent with the Guideline amendment and the overall key provincial strategy.
+In conjunction with the climate change adaptation Guideline documents, the Province has finalized its amendment to the current standing provincial Flood Hazard Management Guideline document [5], which covers all aspects of flood hazard management, including river and stream related flooding and tsunami hazards.
+The amendment of this document [5], has been posted to the Flood Safety website and will come into force on 1 January 2018 [6].
+The work and recommendations described in this report are consistent with the Guideline amendment and the overall key provincial strategy.